How Private Equity Secondaries Squeeze Water from a Stone

 Liquidity, often even in adverse environments

 Secondaries investors may own interests in hundreds of private equity funds, which in turn own thousands of underlying companies, increasing the potential for liquidity events.
-Even in extreme periods, such as when M&A activity is dramatically down or the IPO market is dormant, the diversification profile of a secondaries fund may result in enhanced distributions and liquidity.
+Even in extreme periods, such as when M&A activity is dramatically down or the IPO market is dormant, the diversification profile of a secondaries fund may result in distributions and liquidity.

 Despite challenging macroeconomic environments, PIF’s portfolio has demonstrated resilience and has consistently generated distributions.